[CS Technical Interview 7] JavaScript that gets you talking

 9. [Appendix] Interview Practice

-• Understand how complex mechanisms connect and operate such as scope, execution context, event loop, and call stack through flowcharts and timelines
+• Understand through flowcharts and timelines how complex mechanisms such as scope, execution context, event loop, and call stack are connected and operate.

 Execution Context Creation Process

-• Not just memorization, but a structure combining visuals + code + handwritten notes
+• A structure that combines visuals + code + handwritten notes rather than simple memorization

-→ A 'review-oriented lecture' structure that you can revisit and organize even while taking the course
+→ A "review-oriented lecture" configuration that you can reopen and organize even while taking the course

 Definition and Types of Scope

-• Structured to help you understand patterns encountered in practice, such as prototype inheritance, event delegation, and module loading strategies,
+• Structured so that you can understand patterns encountered in practice—such as prototype inheritance, event delegation, and module loading strategies—

 👀 Course Preview

-How to overcome the limitations of single-threaded execution: Event Loop
+How to overcome the limitations of a single thread: Event Loop

-• This is a course that does not require prerequisite knowledge.
+• This course does not require any prior knowledge.

 Recommended for